Brittney Griner was prescribed medical cannabis for 'severe chronic pain,' lawyers tell court – KION546

 Doctor’s medical report submitted as evidence

-The Phoenix Mercury player’s lawyers are expected to request leniency because she has pleaded guilty.
-Griner said in court last week that she had no intention of carrying the cannabis oil in her luggage, saying through her interpreter that it was a result of her “packing up in a hurry,” state news agency RIA Novosti reported.
+The Phoenix Mercury player said in court last week that she had no intention of carrying the cannabis oil in her luggage, saying through her interpreter that it was a result of her “packing up in a hurry,” state news agency RIA Novosti reported.

-Griner’s lawyers hope the court will take into account the 31-year-old’s guilty plea, Boykov and Blagovolina told journalists last week.

 Friday in court, Blagovolina read the letter from a US medical center saying, “On May 18, 2020, Brittney Griner underwent a clinical examination… The patient complained of acute chronic pain due to multiple ankle injuries, as well as injuries and pain sustained during her sports career.
 The patient complained of pain in the middle back, lower back, knees, and ankle pain.”